 - Other medicines that contain caffeine, such as some diet pills and pain relievers

 - Do not drink alcohol.
 Acetaminophen can damage your liver, and alcohol can increase this risk.
 If you regularly drink 3 or more alcoholic drinks every day, do not take acetaminophen without asking your doctor.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have stomach ulcer or any stomach problem, blood clotting disorder, asthma, glaucoma, heart disease, high blood pressure, enlarged prostate, or trouble urinating.
+- Tell your doctor if you have a stomach ulcer or any stomach problem, blood clotting disorder, asthma, glaucoma, heart disease, high blood pressure, enlarged prostate, or trouble urinating.

-- This medicine can cause a rare but serious illness called Reye's syndrome.
-Do not give this medicine to your child or teenager who has fever, chicken pox, or symptoms of an infection unless your doctor has told you to.
-If your child or teenager has behavior changes along with nausea and vomiting while using this medicine, call the child's doctor right away.
+- This medicine can cause a rare but serious illness called Reye syndrome.
+Do not give this medicine to a child or teenager younger than 18 years unless your doctor has told you to.
+If the child or teenager has behavior changes along with nausea and vomiting, call his doctor right away.

-- If your symptoms do not improve within 10 days, or if they get worse, call your doctor.
+- If your symptoms do not improve within 10 days or get worse, call your doctor.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: